-Overall, any rents received from Spanish property are liable for income tax in Spain.
-Tax residents and non-residents living in the EU/EFTA pay 19% of the rental income as tax but can deduct certain expenses.
+Any rental income received from Spanish property is liable for income tax.
+Tax residents and non-residents living in the EU/EFTA pay 19% of rental income as tax but can deduct certain expenses.

-Deductibles include depreciation of 3% per year of the cost of the property, as well as expenses such as house insurance, the local property tax called IBI, property repairs and management fees if these are not paid by the tenant.
+Other deductibles include depreciation of 3% per year of the cost of the property, as well as expenses such as house insurance, the local property tax (IBI), property repairs, and management fees if these are not paid by the tenant.

 Landlords who are EU residents but don’t have a principal tax residency in Spain will need to obtain a certificate of tax residency in the corresponding member state and file that along with their tax returns.

 Non-residents who own property but live in any other country must pay income tax on rental returns at 24%.
 Furthermore, they are not allowed to deduct any expenses related to property maintenance or management.
 Even if you don’t rent out your property, you’re might still need to pay an annual non-resident imputed income tax (NRIIT) of between 1.1% and 2%.

 How to file your tax return in Spain

 The Spanish tax year runs from 1 January to 31 December.
 The period for completing income tax returns is between 11 April and 30 June the following year.

 In your first year of tax residency in Spain, you’ll need to file a tax return.
 From the second year onwards, you’ll only need to file a return if your income from employment is greater than €22,000, as your income tax will have been calculated and deducted by your employer.
 This only applies if your job is your only source of income.

 Spanish tax residents must fill out Form 100 (Modelo 100) to make an income tax declaration.
 Non-residents must apply to make a declaration using Modelo 149 and make the declaration itself using Modelo 150.
 Non-resident property owners use Modelo 210.